-Protective devices such as surge arresters, choke coils, and capacitors store electrical charges as a byproduct of their protective mechanism.
-This stored charge must be discharged to ground before such devices can be considered deenergized.
-Always wear appropriately rated personal protective equipment, including eye/face protection when deenergizing or energizing these devices., and use appropriate PPE in accordance with Chapter 4 requirements.
+Protective devices such as surge arresters, choke coils, and capacitors store electrical charges as a byproduct of their protective mechanism. \3 This stored charge must be discharged to ground and tested per NFPA 2021 70E 120.4(B)(6) before such devices can be considered deenergized. /3/ Always wear appropriately rated personal protective equipment, including eye/face protection when deenergizing or energizing these devices., and use appropriate PPE in accordance with Chapter 4 requirements.